yamisagi/redux-stockify/README.md

 - **Redux Persist**: Utilized [Redux Persist](https://github.com/rt2zz/redux-persist) for application state management.

+- **Tremor Charts**: Implemented [Tremor Charts](https://www.tremor.so) to enhance data visualization capabilities within the application.
+Tremor Charts provides a powerful and flexible solution for creating interactive and dynamic charts, allowing users to analyze stock trends, monitor fluctuations, and make informed decisions.

 The integration of this extensive toolset results in a robust technical foundation and an impressive user experience.

 <!-- ROADMAP -->